-Washington’s new mandatory DUI impound law will go into effect at midnight on July 27, meaning that police officers will be required to have vehicles driven by those arrested for DUI towed.
+Washington's new mandatory DUI impound law went into effect at midnight on July 22, meaning that police officers now are required to have vehicles driven by those arrested for DUI towed.

 But the courts wouldn't allow officers to impound vehicles without considering alternatives to impound or having the driver's permission.

 "It was the classic case of being between a rock and a hard place," Batiste said.
 "We had someone whose judgment we knew was impaired, but we couldn't lock them up and we couldn't secure their vehicle."

 The result was predictable.
 In 2007, an impaired driver returned to her vehicle, drove before sobering up and caused a collision.
 The person she hit was seriously injured and won a nearly $5 million judgment against Whatcom County and the State Patrol.

 Now, vehicles driven by those arrested for DUI will be towed and held for 12 hours.
 There are three exceptions that would allow someone to reclaim the car before the 12 hours are up:

 • If the vehicle is owned by someone other than the arrested person, such as a business owner, the owner may reclaim the car at the tow lot.